 Quite often I literally get snapped out of ear fatigue when I take look at the spectrum analyzer that always sits on my mix bus.

-Looking at the analyzer there, I might see overpronounced peaking in the high end or alternatively not enough stuff going on.
+Looking at the analyzer there, I might see over-pronounced activity in the high end for example.
 In the mix bus, these for me are signs that something might not be right.

 Of course it doesn’t automatically mean something is wrong.
 But the case usually calls for further investigation and referencing.